Crispy and flavorful, this easy keto chicken wings recipe with parmesan and garlic is a gluten-free dish that anyone can make within 50 minutes.

 - 2 lb.
 1 kg chicken wings cut into drumettes and flats, then patted dry with a paper towel

-- 1 tbsp aluminum-free baking powder not baking soda
+- 1 tablespoon aluminum-free baking powder not baking soda

 - Salt to taste